Watch the recorded webinar “How to Separate Yourself from the Competition with a Presentation”

 I worked with an architecture firm that was shortlisted for the chance to design a corporate headquarters.
-They had no idea what motivated the project.
+They had no idea of the motivation behind the project.
 I told them that without more information about the client’s needs, you have almost no chance of winning.

 If it doesn’t bear on your plans to solve the client’s problems, dump it.
-If you’re up for a chance to represent a big company in bankruptcy, talk only about how you’re going to address the key challenges the company will face.
+If you’re selling accounting software, talk only about how you’re going to help the prospect’s finance team save time and money.

 Will your firm’s fascinating history help solve the client’s problem?
 No?
 Then dump it.
 No one cares.

 First words out of your mouth?
 How about “We understand that the key challenge you’re going to face in this matter is how to limit liability while at the same time training your existing employees how to comply with current law.”
 Don’t know what their key challenge is?
-Either see checkpoint 1, or save everyone time and stay home.
+Either see “Checkpoint 1” or save everyone’s time and stay home.

 You want people leaving the presentation thinking, “Wow, they were easy to understand.”

 One of the easiest ways to build credibility for a solution is to tell how the solution has worked elsewhere.
-“We used this same approach for the lawsuit that we won last year against the Justice Department.
-Here’s what we did there . . .”
+“We worked with ACME corporation on the same challenge and we were able to save them $1 million a year in costs.”

 Fumble just one question and you’re toast.
 So be prepared.
 I recently worked with a construction firm as they prepared a pitch for a large hospital construction job.
 I urged them to send an email to their entire firm asking for suggested questions.
-They received 150 questions and weren’t surprised by a single question.
+They received 150 questions from their team members.
+On presentation day, they were ready.